do6np/svxlink_setup/readme.md

 $ sudo ./svxlink_setup.sh
 ```

-Or, if you realy like to see a debug mode (development only):
+Or, if you realy like to write a debug log (development only):
 ```
 $ sudo ./svxlink_setup.sh -D
 ```